Graftgold: Steve Turner

 After leaving a job in commercial programming in 1982, Steve Turner decided to concentrate on freelance computer game development.
 Initially forming a company called ST Software, Turner rechristened the company Graftgold after employing his friend, Andrew Braybrook, to assist him with programming duties.

 Turner's solo projects for Graftgold included 3D Space Wars, Astroclone, Quazatron, Ranarama and Magnetron for the ZX Spectrum.
-He later contributed towards most of Graftgold's later projects on the 16-bit and 32-bit platforms.

-Since the demise of Graftgold, Turner has continued to work in the IT industry.
+He also contributed towards most of Graftgold's later projects on the 16-bit and 32-bit platforms.
+After the demise of Graftgold, Turner continued to work in the IT industry.

 Andrew Braybrook

-After a brief stint programming games for the Dragon home computer, Braybrooks chief success was the publication of Gribbly's Day Out by Hewson in 1985.
+After a brief stint programming games for the Dragon 32/64 home computers, Braybrook's chief success was the publication of Gribbly's Day Out by Hewson in 1985.
 The game combined elements of platform games and shoot-'em ups with colorful, cartoon-like graphics.

 Towards the end of 1985 came Braybrook's Paradroid.
-Regarded by many C64 gamers as one of the greatest games ever made, Paradroid was a shoot-'em up that featured exceptionally intelligent enemies, unique gameplay and fast-scrolling bas relief graphics that were quickly emulated by many other developers.
+Regarded by many Commodore 64 gamers as one of the greatest games ever made, Paradroid was a shoot-'em up that featured exceptionally intelligent enemies, unique gameplay and fast-scrolling bas relief graphics that were quickly emulated by many other developers.

 Two more Braybrook games arrived in 1986.
 Uridium was a horizontally scrolling shoot-'em up that required the player to navigate the hazardous surface of a number of colossal dreadnaughts, strafing targets whilst simultaneously avoiding waves of fighters that screamed past at blistering speeds.
 Alleykat arrived later in the year.
-Balanced somewhere between a vertically scrolling racer and a shoot-'em up, the game (while technically impressive) proved to be exceptionally difficult and disappointed a significant percentage of Braybrook's fan base.
+Balanced somewhere between a vertically scrolling racer and a shoot-'em up, the game, while technically impressive, proved to be exceptionally difficult and disappointed a significant percentage of Braybrook's fan base.

 Braybrook's next title, Morpheus, was published by Rainbird (Telecomsoft) in 1987.
 Combining elements of resource development games and the time-honoured shoot-'em up, Morpheus was Braybrook's most adventurous game to date.
-Despite intriguing gameplay and impressive graphics, the high learning curve and somewhat experimental gameplay translated into poor sales.
+Despite impressive graphics, the high learning curve and somewhat experimental gameplay translated into poor sales.
 The last of Braybrook's classic C64 titles, Intensity, arrived in 1988.
 A slightly more strategic shoot-'em up, the game enjoyed modest success.

-Braybrook went on to develop a number of titles for the Amiga, including the conversion of Rainbow Islands and sequels to Paradroid and Uridium before joining the rest of the Graftgold team developing their 16-bit and 32-bit titles.
+Braybrook went on to develop a number of titles for the Amiga, including the conversion of Rainbow Islands and sequels to Paradroid and Uridium, before joining the rest of the Graftgold team developing their 16-bit and 32-bit titles.
 Braybrook remained with Graftgold until the company's demise in 1998, at which time he was working on PC and PlayStation versions of Hardcorps.
 He then worked for a UK-based insurance company writing and deploying software until 2022, when he retired.
 He is now developing PC games.